-The deviation of testosterone in the female
+The variances of testosterone in Women

 The production of the required amount of testosterone is very important for a female body.
 But a number of factors can significantly affect its synthesis.
 First of all, these are natural causes, such as: